lcarbonaro/vuejs/session20180515/readme.md

 Usage Steps:

-1. simply download or `git clone` or copy-paste the one self-contained file `index.html`
+1. Simply download or `git clone` or copy-paste the one self-contained file `index.html`
+2. Open in your favourite browser
+3. Open in your favourite code editor to experiment and learn more

+Happy coding :-)

 References: